If you enjoy this review, please help keep Storm Gods on line.

 picture

-Easily my favorite MIDI device in recent memory, the CME U6MIDI replaced several barely functional, frequently infuriating devices with one diminutive plastic box that works flawlessly.
+Easily my favorite MIDI accessory in recent memory, the CME U6MIDI replaced several barely functional, frequently infuriating devices with one diminutive plastic box that works flawlessly.
 It’s both a convenient PC to MIDI interface and a sophisticated MIDI router.

 We have a substantial number of MIDI devices, and while they can be manually plugged together as they’re required, it’s way easier to leave them all connected to each other and route their data in software.
 Regrettably, dating back to the late Jurassic period – the mid-1980s – MIDI’s network topography is decidedly limited.